 There is limited evidence (Malynovska, 2011) that remittances have increased the demand for higher education in migrant-intensive regions.
-For example, in Ternopil oblast the number of graduates of higher educational institutions increased 3.6-fold between 1995 and 2011.
+For example, in Ternopil oblast the number of graduates of higher educational institutions increased 3.6-fold between 1995 and 201180.
 However, the supply of higher education services responded to demand from students rather than from employers.
 Many graduates could not find a job that matched their education and had to look for work in other regions, primarily Kyiv or abroad.
 Ternopil oblast, for example, has one of the highest unemployment levels in Ukraine; here over 40% of the unemployed are younger than age 35, and 36% of them have higher education.
 Danylyshin and Kutsenko (2005) cite estimates that every year about 10-12% of university graduates leave Ukraine.

-Brain drain/brain waste
+viii.
+Brain drain/brain waste.

 The brain drain from Ukraine started back in the 1970s when the USSR allowed the emigration of people of Jewish origin.
-Almost all people who emigrated before 1990 had a university education, and they became an important input into Israel's innovative leap.
+Almost all people who emigrated before 1990 had a university education, and they became an important input into Israel's innovative leap81.
 At the beginning of the 1990s, when financing of numerous scientific-research institutes suddenly dried up, their employees had to switch to other activities.
 Some of them managed to find employment in business, some became petty traders or found other unqualified jobs (hence, losing their human capital), and many chose emigration.
 Between 1990 and 2000 the number of scientists (people performing R & D in specialised institutions) declined from 313,000 to 120,000, and by the end of 2011 their number was further reduced to 85,000 (Table 17).

-By some estimates, in the 1990s Ukraine lost 15-20% of its intellectual potential due to emigration and the transfer of specialists into unqualified jobs.
-To be fair, we need to note that probably migration contributes less to brain waste than the mismatch between the skills http://www.ternstat.tim.net.ua/files/O/O4.htm of graduates and available vacancies (Table C5 in Appendix C).
-For example, Tykhonovych (2008) showed that only about a third of people work in their area of specialisation, while another 30% work in a related field, and the last third work in a field completely different from their education.
-He also showed that about half of employees do a job for which they are overqualified.
+By some estimates, in the 1990s Ukraine lost 15-20% of its intellectual potential due to emigration and the transfer of specialists into unqualified jobs82.
+To be fair, we need to note that probably migration contributes less to brain waste than the mismatch between the skills of graduates and available vacancies (Table C5 in